What’s a bin?

 Delete a bin

-Before deleting a bin, check if the partner is used in a kanban loop or card.
-Procedure:
+Before deleting a bin, check if the bin is used in a kanban loop or for a kanban card.

 - Get in